 There is a lot of really helpful information available to help you through your breast cancer treatment.
 Resources available to you include:

 1. There are A LOT of websites providing information about breast cancer treatment.
-I have popped a list of super-helpful websites and links in the Useful Links and Resources section of this website.
+We have popped a list of super-helpful websites and links in the Useful Links and Resources section of this website.

-2. Throughout this website I direct you to online resources which provide more detail about each particular topic.
+2. Throughout this website we direct you to online resources which provide more detail about each particular topic.

 3. Ask your chemo nurses and oncologists any questions at any time.